mseminatore/TeslaJS/README.md

 SUNROOF_CLOSED | closes the sunroof
-SUNROOF_VENT | open the sunroof to the vent position streamingColumns | an array of the available streaming columns
+SUNROOF_VENT | open the sunroof to the vent position streamingColumns | an array of the available streaming columns FRUNK | constant for openTrunk API
+TRUNK | constant for openTrunk API

 Most of the APIs take both an **options** parameter and an optional **callback** function.
 The **options** parameter must always contain a